Nivalyx/osu-wiki/wiki/Tournaments/Donut_Cup/1/en.md

    - The tournament s.
 Details on this system can be found [on this document](https://docs.google.com/document/d/1FWQdDcTbiCzijoE-cU0pj6r--gZzv0N3vD0_a49u6yA/edit#heading=h.fh2l58wew9t8).
 2. Each team has to submit a designated team captain and a team name to the tournament management before the end of the screening phase.
    - Teams are encouraged to choose their names carefully.
 The tournament management is not responsible for any repercussions that may arise from team names.
+3. Team captains are required to be present at the tournament's [Discord server]((https://discord.gg/Tr9ZC97rwv)) as long as their team are still playing in the tournament.
-3. To ensure that all incoming registrations are serious and valid, every registered player will be checked in detail by the tournament management.
+4. To ensure that all incoming registrations are serious and valid, every registered player will be checked in detail by the tournament management.
-4. The list of players and teams who are deemed to be eligible to compete in the tournament will be published by the tournament management after the registration phase has ended.
+5. The list of players and teams who are deemed to be eligible to compete in the tournament will be published by the tournament management after the registration phase has ended.
-5. Testplayers, referees, and mappool selectors may not participate as players in this tournament.
+6. Testplayers, referees, and mappool selectors may not participate as players in this tournament.

 ### Round-specific rules